discord-net/Discord.Net/docs/faq/getting-started.md

 have any questions.
 Before you delve into using the library, however, you should have some decent understanding of the language you are about to use.
-This library touches on [Task-based Asynchronous Pattern], [polymorphism], [interface] and many more advanced topics extensively.
+This library touches on [Task-based Asynchronous Pattern] (TAP), [polymorphism], [interface] and many more advanced topics extensively.
 Please make sure that you understand these topics to some extent before proceeding.

   Here are some examples: